-buy gabapentin illegally This is copied from a posting on FB from Tom Callos, a BBJ instructor and educator.
+buy Lyrica tablets This is copied from a posting on FB from Tom Callos, a BBJ instructor and educator.

 In general, earning a black belt has, in my opinion, become a joke in the martial arts world.
 In BJJ — no, earning a black belt …is still one major physical and mental-endurance feat; but in far too many karate or taekwondo or what have you schools, with 7, 11, and 13 year old 1st, 2nd, and 3rd dans, with schools where the adult black belts eat, look, and train like they don’t eat well, look like athletes, or train with the fire and passion we might associate with this once presumably-prestigious sign of commitment, the standards have gone to a place where you have to wonder what the Sam-hell their instructors were thinking.